shion707/tianhewang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Psychology at UC Berkeley.
-I am broadly interested in the flexibility in human learning.
-One focus of my early PhD work is to understand how the sensorimotor system embeds the uncertainty of the environment to efficiently adapt to the environment.
-Now I am expanding my research to examine how we plan movement and make decisions to incorporate the uncertainty of the other agents.
-I am also generally interested in the function of the cerebellum, a brain region that has been historically associated with learning.
-I build cognitive and neural models to understand how the cerebellum is involved in multiple-domain functions.
+I am a PhD candidate in the Department of Psychology at UC Berkeley, supervised by Rich Ivry.
+I am broadly interested in the flexibility of human learning.
+I build cognitive and neural models to understand how the brain supports multiple learning processes and how these systems interact to enable adaptive behavior.
+My early PhD work focused on how the sensorimotor system operates under uncertainty from various sources to support efficient adaptation.
+I am now extending this work to investigate how we plan movements and make decisions when interacting with other agents under uncertainty.
+I am also interested in the function of the cerebellum, a brain region historically associated with motor control and learning.
+I develop models to explore the role of the cerebellum in broader cognitive domains such as timing, intuitive physics, and theory of mind.

 Project 1: Target specific and context-dependent biases in movement reveal fundamental computations underlying motor control